isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Technology for Enterprise Capability Upgrading (T-Up)

-Businesses can get access to talent from A*STAR's Research Institutes and build in-house R&D capabilties.
+Get access to talents from A*STAR's Research Institutes and build in-house R&D capabilities.

 <a href="https://www.a-star.edu.sg/Collaborate/programmes-for-smes/Technology-for-Enterprise-Capability-Upgrading" target="_blank" style="color:#037e8a">Find out more</a>